pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### Special Case (RMA/OOW)

-If the customer is outside of our service regions, e.g. Mexico, please ask Jay Chong from Amazon team to arrange shipment by FBA.
+If the customer is outside of our service regions, e.g. Mexico, please redirect them to Zendesk.

+Request the customer's PayPal account and relevant information.
+After payment, notify Jay Chong / Emma Liao to arrange shipment by FBA.

 *No need to retrieve the defective unit.*